redfox-studios/devkit/README.md

 > [!NOTE]
 > This repository is typically used as a Git submodule in other projects (e.g. websites, games) to ensure consistency and minimize duplication.

+> [!IMPORTANT]
+> The DevKit is not final.
+Many things may change, and the repository may be split into multiple repositories in the future.

 ## Use Cases

 - **Next.js Websites:** Primary use case.
 Assets imported and rendered statically or dynamically.